crcx/retroforth/literate/Rx.md

 ### Word Classes

 Rx is built over the concept of *word classes*.
 Word classes are a way to group related words, based on their compilation and execution behaviors.
-A special word, called a *class handler*, is defined to handle an execution token passed to it on the stack.
-The compiler uses a variable named class to set the default class when compiling a word.
+A *class handler* function is defined to handle an execution token passed to it on the stack.
-We'll take a closer look at class later.

 Rx provides several  classes with differing behaviors:

 `class:data` provides for dealing with data structures.